ThomasADuffy/Crypto-Capstone-1/README.md

 # **Moving Forward**
-Moving forward with this project I woud definintely incorporate NLP as one statistic to see if sentiment does have any affect and also I would like to create a sort of traction metric from retweets,likes and replys.
-Also other social media platforms and news publications must have an effect on the market also if there is a correlation with just twitter so analyzing them would also be ideal.
-I also would have liked to create some sort of trading recomender based off of tweets inputted to truely see the functionally of this at work.
+Moving forward with this project I woud definintely want to incorporate NLP as one statistic to see if sentiment does have any affect.
+That would allow me to truely see if any publicity is good publicity.
+Another aspect I would like to investigate is to create a sort of traction metric from twitter retweets,likes and replys and other metrics associated with tweets to get a better idea of total "views".
+Also other social media platforms and news outlet publications must have an effect on the market also if there is a correlation with just twitter so analyzing them would also be intresting also.
+Ultimately I would move to create some sort of trading recomender based off of tweets inputted to truely see the functionally of this at work.

 # **Photo and Data Credits/Sources**
 ## Picture sources